palladius/pasta/README.md

 * sqlite: 1.2.5     # took a while!!!
 * script/server if it doesnt work for /, try /login

+Consider using `palladius/ror5-pasta.git` instead.

+Starting to create a new Pasta on RoR7 with Ruby3 under `pasta-ror7/`.. see other readme

 ## Credits

 - DHH for Rails